Are you planning a trip to Belfast soon? Here's a list of 6 things you have to do, some of which may surprise you.

 Titanic Belfast Museum

 Simply put, a trip to Belfast is not complete without seeing the fantastic Titanic Belfast museum.
-Boasting an impressive nine interactive galleries, this museum is an incredible ode to the most famous (or infamous) ship to ever set sail.
+Boasting incredible interactive galleries, this museum is a stunning ode to the most famous (or infamous) ship to ever set sail.
 Uncover all there is to know about the Titanic from the very spot she was launched from.

 Belfast mural taxi tour